delize/okta-terraform-tools/group-and-group-rules-generator/README.md

 # What is this?

+This generator will generate resource and import blocks, using imports in a per environment setup, so that you don't have to write 1000s of resources in Terraform Manually.

 # How to use

-This generator will generate resource and import blocks, using imports in a per environment setup, so that you don't import a

 ## Initial Steps